Advanced Wound Healing Services

 Individualized Dressing Management

 Best practice wound management recommends that non-healing wounds be kept moistened and protected to ensure their healing.
-Without the protection than an individualized dressing provides, chronic wounds are susceptible to repeat injury.
+Without the protection that an individualized dressing provides, chronic wounds are susceptible to repeat injury.
 Our team will personalize care for your injury based on condition of the wound, length of time that has passed, and any preexisting medical conditions.

 The removal of dying or damaged tissue from a wound bed, or debridement, is an essential component of all wound care programs.
 Any dead skin or foreign matter left behind in a slow-to-heal wound can disrupt the growth of new tissues.
 Patients being treated may receive local anesthesia, to make them more comfortable.